hasanosman2020/fend/projects/evaluate-news-nlp/README.md

 - set up webpack loaders and plugins;
 - developed front-end and back-end JavaScript to handle the requests to external API on form submission;
 - developed functionalities to validate the form input;
-- created layouts and page design with Sass;
+- created layouts and page design with CSS;
 - set up Service Workers; and
-- wrote unit tests for the functions defined in the src/cliemt/js directory using Jest.
+- wrote unit tests for the functions defined in the src/client/js directory using Jest.